ros2/design/articles/151_node_to_participant_mapping.md

 There is a one-to-one mapping between `Nodes` and `DDS Participants`.
 This simplified the design, as `DDS Participants` provide the same organization that a `Node` needs.
-The drawback of this approach, is that performance is deteriorated.
+The drawback of this approach, is that with an increasing number of nodes the overhead also increases.
 Furthermore, the maximum number of `Domain participants` is rather small.
 For example, [RTI connext](https://community.rti.com/kb/what-maximum-number-participants-domain) is limited to 120 participants per domain.